matrix-org/matrix-spec-proposals/proposals/2241-e2e-verification-in-dms.md

 - `m.relates_to`: an object with the properties:
   - `rel_type`: `m.reference`
-  - `event_id`: the event ID of the key verification that is being cancelled
+  - `event_id`: the event ID of the key verification that is being concluded

 This provides a record within the room of the result of the verification.